Tomorrow's Teacher is a K-STATE College of Education Scholarship Program

 Teaching Experience

-K-State’s future teachers have classroom experiences as early as their sophomore year.
-Frequent exposure to real-life classrooms supports theories espoused in professional courses and provides for robust learning.
-Technology is a key component of the curriculum and our graduates are ready for the classroom on day one.
+K-State's future teachers gain classroom experience early, providing robust exposure to real-life classrooms and professional coursework.
+Technology is integrated into the curriculum and graduates are ready for the classroom on day one.

 K-State Teaching Programs